orbitinghail/graft/DESIGN.md

 - **PageStore**
   A service which stores pages keyed by `[volume id]/[offset]/[lsn]`.
 It can efficiently retrieve the latest LSN for a given Offset that is less than or equal to a specified LSN, allowing the PageStore to read the state of a Volume at any Snapshot.

-- **Replica**
+- **Replica Client**
   A node that keeps up with changes to a Volume over time.
 May subscribe the MetaStore to receive Grafts, or periodically poll for updates.
+Notably, Graft Replicas lazily retrieve Pages they want rather than downloading all changes.

 - **Lite Client**
-  A node which only reads a Volume at a particular Snapshot.
+  An embedded client optimized for reading or writing to a volume without any state.
+Generally has a very small (or non-existant) cache and does not subscribe to updates.
+Used in "fire and forget" workloads.

 - **Segment**
-  An object stored in blob storage containing Pages.
-Also contains an index mapping from (Volume ID, Offset, LSN) to each Page.
+  An object stored in blob storage containing Pages and an index mapping from (Volume ID, Offset, rLSN) to each Page.

 - **Segment ID**
   A 16 byte GUID used to uniquely identify a Segment.